Table of Contents:

 AAPE recognizes, as delineated in our standards, that the position of Training and Supervising Analyst involves a high degree of clinical skill in handling the sensitive situation of psychoanalysis within an educational institution, and that these skills are generally not innate nor do they just suddenly appear, but rather are best achieved through a gradual process of study, experience and development, whether formally through an analytic program, or individually by the applicant.

 While setting forth the basic standards for the appointment of Training and Supervising Analyst by all AAPE member Institutes, AAPE’s Board of Directors recognizes there may have evolved among the various Institutes a diversity of approaches to the process by which these standards are achieved by the TSA applicants and ultimately evaluated.
 Some approaches may favor a developmental model, beginning in the early years after graduation, whereby applicants participate in post graduate clinical study groups.
 Others may include mentoring or other forms of collegial guidance and oversight.
 Still others may prefer the traditional direct model of application and evaluation.
-With all approaches for Training and/or Supervising Analyst, a thorough review of the applicant’s clinical work is necessary at some point in the institute’s procedures.
+With all approaches for Training and/or Supervising Analyst, a thorough review of the applicant’s clinical work, including work with patients of different genders, as well as a review of the applicant’s supervisory experience is necessary at some point in the institute’s procedures.

 We value the originality of the AAPE institutes who may wish to be flexible in devising their own training analyst programs, within the basic standards.
 As an aid to these projects, we offer examples of both developmental and direct models which are already in practice and are currently under review and study by their institutes as well as by AAPE.